Alex Hobden announced as College Principal of BIMM University Berlin’s Screen and Film Faculty

 So much of what I enjoy about my job in education is the students.
 It is the students who really set the tone of a college or university and I firmly believe that we have the best students in education.
 It’s a terrible cliché but there really is no greater feeling than watching a student progress through their course, overcoming immense challenges and emerging successful having grown personally and professionally into someone is ready to take on the world.
 I really do feel like a proud parent at times like those.

-What are you most looking forward to about being College Principal for the new Screen and Film Faculty at BIMM Institute Berlin?
+What are you most looking forward to about being College Principal for the new Screen and Film Faculty at BIMM University Berlin?

 Running the Screen and Film Faculty in Berlin is a dream come true!
 I really can’t think of a better place in the world to study film so I feel truly blessed.
 As this will be our first year running in Berlin we have the fantastic opportunity to set up a new facility from scratch – A brand new building with cutting edge industry-standard hardware and software.
 I am immensely excited to see what our new students can do when they get their hands on it, whether they are experimental moving image artists or they aspire to make the next Marvel film.